nrheo/skybble/support.md

 ## 📬 Contact Us

 Still need help or want to share feedback?
-Email us anytime at **support@skybble.app**, and we’ll get back to you as soon as possible.
+Email us anytime at **skybbleapp@gmail.com**, and we’ll get back to you as soon as possible.

 ---

 ## 🔒 Privacy Policy

-You can read our [Privacy Policy](https://yourdomain.com/privacy) to learn more about how we handle data and protect your privacy.
+You can read our [Privacy Policy](https://github.com/nrheo/skybble/edit/main/privacy-policy.md) to learn more about how we handle data and protect your privacy.

 ---

-Thanks for using Skybble — the first floating desktop notes app for Mac.
+Thanks for using Skybble — the first floating desktop notes app.
 Let your ideas float. ☁️